-There are all kinds of reasons to do your holiday shopping at locally owned-and-operated stores, especially right now.
+Yeah, yeah, yeah, you hear this all the time, I know.
+But there are all kinds of reasons to do your holiday shopping at locally owned-and-operated stores, especially right now.
 In addition to supporting small businesses and your local economy, buying from independent retailers can help reduce your environmental footprint, whether it’s through sustainably made goods, less excessive packaging, minimizing transportation, etc. The benefits of shopping locally go beyond the feel-good stuff, too.
 Small shops are more likely to have one-of-a-kind gifts you won’t get at a big-box retailer — for example, pop into an independent bookstore and you may find a children’s book signed by the author.
 Oh, you don’t have time to leisurely make your way from adorable storefront to adorable storefront this season?
 No biggie.
 It’s easy to shop small online, too.
 Etsy is a great place to start, but you can pretty much find sustainable/fair trade/independent anything on the web these days.

-Also, just give back
+Also, just give back.

 If you still want to go crazy and buy your kids ALL THE THINGS, hey, we’re not here to judge you.
 But if you can afford to do that, ask yourself if there’s some room in your budget to make sure less fortunate kids have some gifts to open this year, too.
 You can keep it simple by dropping gifts in a Toys for Tots box, or making a monetary donation to a charity that helps low-income families.
 And if you want to get your kids in on the do-gooding, consider adopting a family this holiday season (a quick web search should turn up plenty of local organizations that will pair you with a family in need).

-Don’t wait until the last minute (like, seriously. don’t.)
+Don’t wait until the last minute. (like, seriously, don’t)